Skip to Content

 Permits

-• Through the Conservation Authorities Act, SVCA is responsible for regulating development around hazardous lands and environmental features.
+• Through the Conservation Authorities Act, SVCA is responsible for regulating development activities around hazardous lands and environmental features.

 • Permit applications are applied for directly through the SVCA office and staff make the decision on individual applications.